Last Updated on September 22, 2023 by Matt Musico

 Victor Martinez slugged at least 20 homers in a season seven times during his 16-year MLB career.
 This three-homer effort was part of his final such year in 2016.
 The designated hitter slugged 27 dingers during that campaign for the Tigers.
 This performance accounted for half of his homers during the month of June, and it also matched the number he hit throughout the entire month of May.

 Other players to accomplish the feat: J.D.
 Martinez, Miguel Cabrera (twice), Dmitri Young, Carlos Peña, Bobby Higginson (twice), Cecil Fielder (three times), Bill Madlock, Larry Herndon, Bill Freehan, Willie Horton, Steve Boros, Rocky Colavito (twice), Charlie Maxwell, Al Kaline, Pat Mullin, Rudy York, Pinky Higgins, Ty Cobb

-Other players to accomplish the feat: George Springer, Yordan Alvarez (again), Carlos Lee, Morgan Ensberg, Richard Hidalgo, Lance Berkman, Vinny Castilla, Jeff Bagwell (three times), Glenn Davis (twice), Lee May, Jimmy Wynn
+Other players to accomplish the feat: Kyle Tucker, George Springer, Yordan Alvarez (twice), Carlos Lee, Morgan Ensberg, Richard Hidalgo, Lance Berkman, Vinny Castilla, Jeff Bagwell (three times), Glenn Davis (twice), Lee May, Jimmy Wynn

 Kansas City Royals: Lorenzo Cain, May 10, 2016

 Lorenzo Cain was limited to 103 games with the Royals in 2016.
 So, he obviously tried to make the most of his time on the field.
 In fact, six of his nine homers happened in the month of May.
 It also included a .351/.387/.577 line, seven doubles, 25 RBI, and 18 runs scored.